thuyhoang-bkuer/IoT-tracking/README.md

     ```shell
     $ flutter packages get
     ```
-3. In `server` directory, install Node's packages by running the following command:
+3. Then install Node's packages by running the following command:
     ```shell
-    $ yarn install
+    $ yarn --cwd ./server install
     ```
-4.  _(Optional)_ If you don't have appropriate GPS devices, you can use our simulated data: in `broker` directory, install Node's packages:
+4. Finally, install Node's packages for Broker:
     ```shell
-    $ yarn install
+    $ yarn --cwd ./broker install
     ```

 ## Build & Run

+> <u>_Note:_</u> All command must run in the `root` directory.

 1. Make sure your MongoDB's service is running on your computer.
-Then run the server by running the following command in `root` directory:
+Then run the server:
     ```shell
-    $ yarn start
+    $ yarn --cwd ./server start
     ```
-2. Start MQTT's Broker by running the following command in `broker` directory:
+2. Start MQTT's Broker:
     ```shell
-    $ yarn start
+    $ yarn --cwd ./broker start
     ```
-3.  _(Optional)_ If you want to test our simulated data, you can run this command in `broker` directory:
+3.  _(Optional)_ If you want to test our simulated data, you can run this command:
     ```shell
-    $ node client.js
+    $ node ./broker/client.js
     ```
-4. Make sure you're having a Mobile Emulator running.
-And finally, build & run Flutter app by running this command in `root` directory:
+4. Make sure you're having a **Mobile Emulator** running.
+And finally, build & run Flutter's app:
     ```shell
     $ flutter run
     ```